MCP Server (Preview)

 # Available tools

-The MCP server exposes a single tool:
+The MCP server exposes two tools: chat and get_reference.

 # chat